Gravitational wave memory of compact binary coalescence in the presence of matter effects: Linear memory of ejecta from binary neutron star and black hole-neutron star systems

-In BNS and NSBH coalescences, linear memory is not only expected to arise from dynamical ejecta but also from potential Gamma Ray Bursts (GRB) associated with these sources~\cite{sago-2004,birnholtz-2013}.
-GRB’s involve explosions which release huge amounts of energy $E_j$ in accelerating jets (a forward jet and a backward jet), reaching ultra-relativistic velocities.
+In BNS and NSBH coalescences, linear memory is not only expected to arise from dynamical ejecta but also from potential gamma ray bursts (GRBs) associated with these sources~\cite{sago-2004,birnholtz-2013}.
+GRBs involve explosions which release huge amounts of energy $E_j$ in accelerating jets (a forward jet and a backward jet), reaching ultrarelativistic velocities.
 The amplitude of the linear memory from a GRB scales with

 where $\beta \sim 1$ is the velocity of the jet divided by the speed of light and $\theta$ is the angle between the jet direction and the line of sight from the source to the observer.
-The linear memory is anti-beamed, with no emission in jet direction but otherwise almost isotropic emission.
+The linear memory is antibeamed, with no emission in jet direction but otherwise almost isotropic emission.
 For GRBs, the acceleration time of the jet and thus the rise time of the linear memory is estimated to be between 0.2 and 3 ms, depending on the opening angle and composition of the jet.
 This results in a GW memory burst well within the frequency band of aLIGO.
-However, the amplitude is about two orders of magnitude too small to collect significant SNR, though large uncertainties exist.
+However, the amplitude is about 2 orders of magnitude too small to collect significant SNR, though large uncertainties exist.